- Travel and Places

 Why not Discover Several European Countries on a Mediterranean Cruise?

-The Italian resorts are well served by the airports at Milan in the north and Pisa, and Rome on the western coast serve the resorts such as Sorrento and the Bay of Naples and were the visitor can easily visit the beautiful Island of Capri.
+The Italian resorts are well served by the airports at Milan in the north and Pisa, and Rome on the western coast serve the resorts such as Sorrento and the Bay of Naples, where the visitor can easily visit the beautiful Island of Capri.
 The Italian Island of Sardinia and the Mediterranean’s largest island Sicily are also well within reach of the traveller departing from most Northern European regions.
-The Italian Riviera consisting of such resorts as Lido de Jesolo and Rimini is served by the airport at Venice so here it is possible to see all the sights and explore the rich history of the region while still returning home with a coveted sun tan.You can take an afternoon tour to San Marino, the worlds smallest principality where you will get the most marvellous view.
+The Italian Riviera consisting of such resorts as Lido de Jesolo and Rimini is served by the airport at Venice so here it is possible to see all the sights and explore the rich history of the region while still returning home with a coveted sun tan.You can take an afternoon tour to San Marino, the worlds smallest principality where you will enjoy a marvellous view.

 Greece, Turkey and the Dalmatian Coast

 The up and coming resorts of Croatia and the Dalmatian coast are perhaps a little behind in embracing tourism but development and investment in these regions with a sun drenched Mediterranean coastline to exploit are now making them a more popular holiday choice.
 The political instability of the past is now over and the population view tourism as the way ahead.